 Limits and alarms settings

-After thorough preparation and installation of your vibration meter, it is time to actually start measuring.
+After thoroughly preparing and installing your vibration meter, it is time to start measuring.
 How does this work if you are using the Omnidots total solution?
 First, log in to the Honeycomb web platform with your username and password.
 Here you will see an overview of all your current measurement projects.

 Are you starting a measurement?
 Then create a new project and give it a unique name.
-Then you can get started with your settings.
-An important part are the alarm settings.
+Then you can start with your settings.
+An important part is the alarm settings.
 In Honeycomb, you easily set an upper and lower limit.
 Have these values been reached or exceeded?
 If so, you will automatically get an alarm notification.
-For example, you can set it so that you receive an alarm when 75% of the value is reached, so that the people carrying out the work can immediately adjust their activities.
+For example, you can set it so that you receive an alarm when 75% of the value is reached so the people carrying out the work can immediately adjust their activities.

 Next, you're going to set up the SWARM.
 You do that for the following aspects:

 - The sending interval.
 How often does the SWARM send its measurement information to Honeycomb?
 Please note: the more often the vibration meter does this, the faster the battery drains.
-Regardless of your settings, the SWARM makes contact with Honeycomb every hour anyway to see if there are any new settings and if anything needs to be changed with regard to sending data.
+Regardless of your settings, the SWARM makes contact with Honeycomb every hour to see if there are any new settings and if anything needs to be changed regarding sending data.

 - The time zone.
 This is because the Omnidots system is used worldwide.

 - The guideline according to which you want to measure.
 The nice thing is that the settings also adapt to your choice, so you don't get a whole bunch of information and options that are not important for a particular guideline.
-When measuring for people in buildings, for example, you will see the variables 'living' and 'conditions'.
-You can also set whether you are measuring an existing, new or changed situation.
+For example, when measuring for people in buildings, you will see the variables 'living' and 'conditions.'
+You can also set whether to measure an existing, new or changed situation.

 - The trace settings.
 These show the detailed values of your measurement.

 - Should anything else be measured before or after the vibration?
-It is common to measure for a few seconds both before and after the vibration.
+Measuring for a few seconds before and after the vibration is common.

 - The time of day.
-Do I measure only during the day, only at night or all day long?
+Do I measure only during the day, at night, or all day?

 Creating measuring points

 The next step is to create one or more measurement points.
-Give your measurement points a name, for example (a variant of) the locations/addresses where you measure.
-If you have already typed in a location name in past projects, the system will immediately show that suggestion.
+Give your measurement points a name, for example (a variant of), and the locations/addresses where you measure.
+The system will immediately show that suggestion if you have already typed in a location name in past projects.

-Do you work with several measurement points that relate to different building functions (e.g. residential at measurement point one and office and education at measurement point two)?
+Do you work with several measurement points relating to different building functions (e.g., residential at one and office and education at two)?
 Then you can overrule your standard settings for each measuring point and adapt them to the situation and building function.
-An extra handy feature of the system: it is impossible to connect a sensor that is already connected to another measurement point.
+An extra handy feature of the system: it is impossible to connect a sensor already connected to another measurement point.

-After setting up your SWARM and creating your measurement points, you can see in Honeycomb whether your measurement project is online and sort measurement projects and systems.
-In a graph you can follow the progress of your measurement and read and analyze your measurement values (periods, averages).
-Below the graph you will also find an assessment.
-Three times a day you get a line showing the maximum and average values in three directions (X, Y and Z).
-So you can immediately see whether the values comply with the guideline or not.
-The overview page also shows the times when the measurements were taken, the values, the status of your battery and the people who receive measurement data.
+After setting up your SWARM and creating your measurement points, you can see whether your measurement project is online and sort measurement projects and systems in Honeycomb.
+In a graph, you can follow the progress of your measurement and read and analyze your measurement values (periods, averages).
+Below the graph, you will also find an assessment.
+Three times a day, you get a line showing the maximum and average values in three directions (X, Y, and Z).
+So you can immediately see whether the values comply with the guideline.
+The overview page also shows the times when the measurements were taken, the values, the status of your battery, and the people who receive measurement data.